 Destination.
-The remote upstream service to which Envoy is talking to, on behalf of a source service.
-There can be one or more service versions for a given service and Envoy would choose the version based on routing rules.
+The remote upstream service Envoy is talking to on behalf of a Source Workload.
+There can be one or more Service Versions for a given Service and Envoy chooses the version based on routing rules.

 Envoy.
-Envoy is the high-performance proxy that Istio uses to mediate all inbound and outbound traffic for all services in the service mesh.
-Learn more about Envoy here.
+The high-performance proxy that Istio uses to mediate inbound and outbound traffic for all Services in the Service Mesh.
+Learn more about Envoy.

-Istio-Auth.
-Istio-Auth provides strong service-to-service and end-user authentication using mutual TLS, with built-in identity and credential management.
-Learn more about Istio-Auth here.
+Istio mutual TLS Authentication.
+Provides strong service-to-service authentication using mutual TLS, with built-in identity and credential management.
+Learn more about Istio mutual TLS authentication.

 Mixer.
-Mixer is an Istio component responsible for enforcing access control and usage policies across the service mesh and collecting telemetry data from the Envoy proxy and other services.
-Learn more about Mixer here.
+The Istio component responsible for enforcing access control and usage policies across the Service Mesh and collecting telemetry data from Envoy and other services.
+Learn more about Mixer.

 Service Operator.
-The agent that deploys and manages a service by manipulating configuration state and monitoring health via a variety of dashboards.
+The agent that manages a Service by manipulating configuration state and monitoring Service health via a variety of dashboards.

 Service Producer.
-The agent that creates a service by writing source code.
+The agent that creates a Service and manages which Service Consumers may use it.